RayHightower/rayhightower.github.com/source/_posts/2012-12-14-mobile-makers-objective-c-rubymotion.markdown

 Behind the scenes, Adam Lupu is the learning architect who designed the Mobile Makers curriculum.
 In Don's words: "I know how to explain things, but I don't know how to structure a course.
 That's where Adam comes in."
 Adam was the lead architect behind the Rails-based curriculum at the Starter League.
 Now he's building the mobile curriculum at Mobile Makers.

 ####Excitement
-The [iOS Accelerated](http://mobilemakers.co/ios-accelerated) class is only three weeks away.
-Mention this blog post and we'll both benefit from a $300 tuition discount.
+The Mobile Makers [iOS Accelerated](http://mobilemakers.co/ios-accelerated) class is only three weeks away.
+If you mention this blog post, you and I will both get a $300 tuition discount.
 More important, we will acquire skills that will serve us well as we solve problems for clients.
 What an exciting time to be a developer!